coxlab/prednet/README.md

 Code accompanying [Deep Predictive Coding Networks for Video Prediction and Unsupervised Learning] (https://arxiv.org/abs/1605.08104) by Bill Lotter, Gabriel Kreiman, and David Cox.

 The PredNet is a deep recurrent convolutional neural network that is inspired by the neuroscience concept of predictive coding (Rao and Ballard, 1999; Friston, 2005).
+Check out example prediction videos on the [GitHub page] (https://coxlab.github.io/prednet/).

 The architecture is implemented as a custom layer in [Keras] (http://keras.io/).
-It is compatible with both [theano] (http://deeplearning.net/software/theano/) and [tensorflow] (https://www.tensorflow.org/) backends.
+Tested on Keras 1.0.7 with [theano] (http://deeplearning.net/software/theano/) backend.
 See http://keras.io/ for instructions on installing Keras and its list of dependencies.

 Note on implementation:  PredNet inherits from the Recurrent layer class, i.e. it has an internal state and a step function.
-Given the top-down then bottom-up update algorithm, it must be implemented in Keras as essentially a 'super' layer where all layers in the PredNet are in one PredNet layer.
+Given the top-down then bottom-up update sequence, it must currently be implemented in Keras as essentially a 'super' layer where all layers in the PredNet are in one PredNet 'layer'.
+This is less than ideal, but it seems like the most efficient way as of now.
+We welcome suggestions if anyone thinks of a better implementation.

 ## KITTI Demo